LukePappa/Ourism/text.md

-Human beings have the capacity to cultivate mental clarity by habitually summoning it, and may devote themselves to this end.
+Human beings have the capacity to cultivate mental clarity by summoning it at will repeatedly, and may devote themselves to this end.